-The Essex Alliance Football League was formed through the merging of the Ilford & District and Essex Business House football leagues whom both shared a common aim to support and promote local grassroots football in Essex and East London whilst bridging the gap with step 7 football leagues in the region.
+The Essex Alliance Football League was formed through the merging of the Ilford & District and Essex Business House football leagues whom both shared a common aim to support and promote local grassroots football in Essex and East London.

-The League permits member clubs to play on grounds in the boroughs of Havering, Barking & Dagenham, Redbridge, Newham, Waltham Forest and Epping Forest although this is expected to widen as interest in the League grows in the coming seasons.
+The League permits member clubs to play on grounds in the boroughs of Havering, Barking & Dagenham, Redbridge, Newham, Waltham Forest, Harlow and Epping Forest.

 The new League had an initial membership of 37 clubs, many of whom were existing members of the aforementioned leagues and were joined by a significant number of new clubs as the League sought to buck the trend of the local Saturday football scene which had been diminishing in numbers over the past few years.